Bedrock-OSS/bedrock-wiki/docs/commands/orbit-cam.md

      - Positive value will set the position in front of the player.
      - To learn more, refer to: [Coordinates System](docs/commands/relative-coordinates.md)
 - `run camera @s set minecraft:free ease 0.1 linear pos ~~~`
-  - sets the camera for the target player with the `minecraft:free` preset with a `linear` ease value of `0.1` at relative coordinates (1 block above and 2 blocks behind from the player's sight)
+  - sets the camera for the target player with the `minecraft:free` preset with a `linear` ease value of `0.1` at relative coordinates (1 block above and 2 blocks behind from the target player's sight)
   - To adjust camera movement speed increase / decrease ease value `0.1`
   - To learn about the `/camera` command and it's available options such as presets and ease, refer to the following resources:
      - [Introduction to Camera Command](https://learn.microsoft.com/en-us/minecraft/creator/documents/cameracommandintroduction)